-SEAN HANNITY, CO-HOST: Presidential candidate John Kerry is considering not accepting his party's nomination at the end of July so that he can continue to raise and spend money without being hampered by Federal Election Committee rules.
+SEAN HANNITY, CO-HOST: Presidential candidate John Kerry is considering not accepting his party's nomination at the end of July so that he can continue to raise and spend money without being hampered by Federal Election Committee (search) rules.
 Is this good policy or a fancy way of cheating?

 Joining us now, Democratic strategist Kristin Power, and also with us, former Republican California gubernatorial candidate Bill Simon.

 Bill, is he cheating?

 BILL SIMON, FORMER REPUBLICAN CALIFORNIA GUBERNATORIAL CANDIDATE: You know, Sean, I think it's a bad idea.
 It's made worse in the execution.
 I think Kerry looks like a Mickey Mouse politician.

 HANNITY: What do you think of that, Kristin?

 KRISTIN POWER, DEMOCRATIC STRATEGIST: I think that he -- first of all, he hasn't said what he's going to do or not, but I fully support it as a Democrat.
 I think that he's leveling the playing field.
 The president's raising probably $300 million, and, you know, he opted out of the campaign finance rules.
 So, you know, there's nothing illegal about it.
 It's...

 HANNITY: He's going to go to a nominating convention and not accept the nomination?

 POWER: Well, that's what he's talking about doing, and he -- you know, it's not -- it's a little sloppy maybe, but I think ultimately if you want to have...

 POWER: If you want to have a level playing field and you want to be able to compete with the president...